emaarco/emaarco/README.md

 ### 🌱 What Drives Me

 I believe in building systems that are not just effective - but sustainable.
-I'm fascinated by clean code, clean architecture, and process automation.
+I'm fascinated by clean code, clean architecture, and optimizing processes.
 My goal is to create solutions that are simple, understandable, and valuable in the long term.
 I love diving into the details, continuously learning, and growing my skills as I work toward my ideals.